Hiroshi1978/lbhandler/README.md

 ```

-For checking the states of the server,
+For checking the state of the server,

 ```java